zenoran/sesameai-tts/README_storyteller.md

 - Leverages AskLLM for story generation and context maintenance
 - Cleans text to ensure optimal TTS performance
 - Web interface built with Gradio
-- Audio streaming for faster playback
+- Audio streaming for faster playback (simulated by splitting sentences and adding to WAV in player)